Thai Union Group PCL

 Reporting on Animal Welfare Metrics

-The company does not disclose sufficient information to ascertain if it assures a stocking density of lower than 17kg/m3 for salmon at all times.
+The company does not disclose sufficient information to ascertain if it ensures a stocking density of lower than 17 kg/m³ for salmon at all times.

 Reporting on Measures to Improve Welfare

-The company does not disclose information in relation to the eye-stalk ablation of shrimps.
+The company does not disclose information regarding eye-stalk ablation of shrimp.

 0/0.5